-When we onboard clients, we ask questions like who is your target audience, what are your goals for this project or task, your key search terms.
-We also ask for your website, but we have worked without.
+When we onboard clients, we ask questions like who is your target audience, what are your goals for this project or task, and your key search terms.
+We also ask for your website, but we have worked without it.
 We take insights from your answers to our other questions, like your competitors and what you want or don’t want to see.

 In our experience, this was enough, and sometimes even more beneficial.
 When you outsource, you get a truly objective point of view and gain new insights and solutions which you and your internal team may be too close to the project to conceptualize.